- 3097E Shelby Hall

 Work in the Frantom group is focused on the field of mechanistic enzymology.
 In broad terms, mechanistic enzymologists seek a chemical understanding of how enzymes are able to dramatically increase reaction rates, perform unique and stereospecific chemistry, and provide mechanisms for regulation using a limited toolbox consisting of 20 amino acids and various cofactors.
-In order to answer these types of questions, we utilize a wide array of genetic, biochemical, biophysical, kinetic, and spectroscopic techniques.
-In addition, the individual aims below provide a spectrum of projects that can be successfully completed by students and postdoctoral researchers with varying scientific backgrounds, research interests, and levels of experience.
+In order to answer these types of questions, we utilize a wide array of genetic, biochemical, bioinformatics, biophysical, kinetic, and spectroscopic techniques.
 Current projects include the following:

 1. Investigating Mechanisms of Regulatory and Functional Diversity in an Enzyme Superfamily (funded by NSF CAREER Award MCB-1254077)